azsumas/HorrorShooter/GameDesignDocument.md

 ### Gameplay commentary based on the AGE framework.
 The main emotion that the player will feel is the fear, that causes a survival instinct.
 The player could feel tempted to explore, but  the more he explores more dangerous can be the path, and higher can be the reward.

+### Types of decisions.
+The player has total freedom of move, although the global path is linear.
+There aren’t social decisions.
+There are exchanges of resources, energy for light and survival capacity.
+Risk vs Rewards.
+The player can find optional paths and rooms where he can find enemies, resources or nothing.
+The decision is based on taking the risk of getting new resources but having to fight or even die, or simply keep moving alone.